Stocking your food pantry is easy if you have all the money in the world. However, stocking your pantry on a budget can be a little tricky.

-It is a great source of protein.
-Peanut butter can be used in cookies, cakes, smoothies and more.
+It is an excellent source of protein.
+You can use peanut butter in cookies, cakes, smoothies, etc.

 Did I mention the best standby ever?
 Peanut butter and jelly sandwiches?
 You can even have some fun with it when you make Monsters on a Log!